max-starikevich/game-of-life-v2/README.md

 I assume, that you have already installed Docker and Docker Compose.

-First of all, let's clone the repo:
+First of all, let's clone the repo (HTTPS method):

 ```bash
 $ git clone https://github.com/max-starikevich/game-of-life-2018